firstcontributions/first-contributions/additional-material/git_workflow_scenarios/configuring-git.md

 ## Beyond User Details

-We have dealt with only the user details till now while working with the config.
+We have dealt with only the user details untill now while working with the config.
 However, there are several other configuration options available.
 Some of them are:

 1.  `core.editor` - to specify the name of the editor used for writing commit messages, etc.
 2.  `commit.template` - to specify a file on the system as the initial commit template.